neuro-inc/neuro-cli/docs/jobs_usage.rst

 Job preemption means that unlike normal jobs preemptible ones can be stopped by kernel when the system has lack of resources and restarted later.
-All memory and local disk changes are lost but data written to the Neuromation Storage (see :ref:`jobs-usage-mounts` ) is persistent.
+All memory and local disk changes are lost but data written to the Neuro Storage (see :ref:`jobs-usage-mounts` ) is persistent.

 To support preemption job's code should be organized in the following way: it dumps